Updated: March 12, 2026 (February 20, 2024)

 Checked indicates supported combinations of versions that Microsoft has announced.
+In some cases, applications may require running SQL Server at a lower compatibility level.
 Some combinations will require an application or OS update (not listed) to be eligible for support.

 Unchecked indicates combinations that are not supported or that have no announced plans for support.